cameraui/sdk/go/docs/api/plugin.md

 	    // DetectClipEmbedding runs the CLIP image branch on a pre-decoded
 	    // video frame.
 	    DetectClipEmbedding(frame VideoFrameData, config map[string]any) (*ClipResult, error)
-	    // GetTextEmbedding runs the CLIP text branch and returns a single
+	    // GetTextEmbedding runs the CLIP text branch and returns a vector usable
-	    // embedding vector usable for semantic-search queries against
-	    // previously stored image embeddings.
+	    // for semantic-search queries against stored image embeddings.
 	    GetTextEmbedding(text string) (*ClipTextEmbeddingResult, error)
 	    // ClipSettings returns the JSON schema for the CLIP settings form in
-	    // the UI.
-Return nil for no schema.
+	    // the UI, or nil for no schema.
 	    ClipSettings() ([]JsonSchema, error)
 	}